Today’s segment is: What is the benediction?

 Benedictions and blessings are very closely related.

 Benediction is another word for blessing.
 And blessing is another word that can be a bit like jello when it comes to defining it.
 The definition I found was a blessing is a favor or gift bestowed by God.
 So when we pray a blessing over someone, we are asking for God’s favor for them, often in a specific area.
-This can even include intangibles such as mercy, love, patience, to name a few.
+This can even include intangibles such as mercy, love, or patience, to name a few.

 We don’t need to have a pastor speaking a benediction over us, of course.
 But it is powerful in the context of a worship service, full of brothers and sisters in Christ, particularly if it is our home church where we are actively involved.